-- 13.1 An elected governor and appointed governor may hold office for an initial term of up to 3 years. - 13.2 An elected governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 13.3 An elected governor shall be eligible for re-election at the end of his or her term, subject to a maximum period of office of 9 years. - 13.4 An appointed governor may hold office for an initial period of up to 3 years. - 13.5 An appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him/her. - 13.6 An appointed governor shall be eligible for a re-appointment at the end of his or her term (subject to a maximum period of office of 6 years).
+- 13.1 An elected governor and appointed governor may hold office for an initial term of up to three years. - 13.2 An elected governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 13.3 An elected governor shall be eligible for re-election at the end of his or her term, subject to a maximum period of office of nine years. - 13.4 - 13.4 An appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him/her. - 13.5 An appointed governor shall be eligible for a re-appointment at the end of his or her term (subject to a maximum period of office of six years).